-- Each sex discrimination, sex-based harassment, and retaliation resolution process documentation, including any final determination regarding responsibility or appeal, and any audio or audiovisual recordings or transcripts required under federal regulation; - 2.
+- 1. Each discrimination, sexual harassment, sexual misconduct, and retaliation resolution process documentation, including any final determination regarding responsibility or appeal, and any audio or audiovisual recordings or transcripts required under federal regulation; - 2.
 Any disciplinary sanctions imposed on the respondent; - 3.
 Any supportive measures provided to the parties and any remedies provided to the complainant or the community designed to restore or preserve equal access to the College's education program or activity; - 4.
-Any appeal and the result; - 5.
-Any informal resolution and the result; - 6.
+Any appeal and the result;

+- 5. Any informal resolution and the result; - 6.
 All materials used to train members of the Title IX team, which will be available upon request; - 7.
 All materials used to train employees consistent with the requirements of the 2024 Title IX regulations. - 8.
 All records in compliance with NH:188H